Shivneri Fort: Architecture

-At the centre of the fort is a water pond which is called 'Badami Talav', and to the south of this pond are statues of Jijabai and a young Shiva.
-In the fort there are two water springs, called Ganges and Yamuna, which have water throughout the year.
+At the centre of the fort is a water pond which is called 'Badami Talav', and to the south of this pond are statues of Rajmata Jijabai and a young Shivaji raje.
+In the fort there are two water springs, called Ganga and Yamuna, which have water throughout the year.
 Two kilometers away from this fort there are the Buddhist rock-cut caves, called Lenyadri caves, which is also one of Ashtavinayak temple in Maharashtra.
 It has been declared as a protected monument.

 Access

 The nearest town Junnar is a taluka place and is well connected by road.
 Junnar is about 90 km from Pune.
 The fort is at about 2–3 km from the junnar town.
-It is easy to reach the fort top via main entrance, however the trekkers with proper climbing equipment can try the chain route which is located on the western scarp of the fort.
+It is easy to reach the fort top via main entrance; however, the trekkers with proper climbing equipment can try the chain route which is located on the western scarp of the fort.
 From the top of the fort, Narayangad, Hadsar, Chavand and Nimgiri forts can easily be seen.